Nine-time French Open champion Rafael Nadal pulled out of the Grand Slam tournament on Friday, citing an injury to his left wrist.

 Nadal's only losses came in the fourth round against Robin Soderling in 2009, ending a 31-match winning streak in Paris, and in the quarterfinals against Novak Djokovic last year, ending a 39-match run.

-Nadal, seeded fourth this year, said he has been dealing with a wrist problem for a couple of weeks and arrived in Paris before the French Open with "a little bit of pain," but that it progressively worsened.
+Nadal, seeded fourth this year, said he arrived in Paris before the French Open with "a little bit of pain" but that it progressively worsened.
 He won each of his first two matches in straight sets, including 6-3, 6-0, 6-3 against 99th-ranked Facundo Bagnis of Argentina on Thursday.

 That made Nadal's career record in major tournaments 200-30, a winning percentage of .870.
 He is the eighth man in the sport's history to reach 200 match wins.